-For years data center managers and CIO’s have been relying on DCIM software to manage data centers and plan out their growth requirements.
-They have used these DCIM tools to manage facilities, IT and more recently, virtual infrastructure.
+For years data center managers and CIO’s have been relying on data center infrastructure management (DCIM) software to manage data centers and plan out their growth requirements.
+They have used these DCIM tools and features to manage facilities, IT and more recently, virtual infrastructure.
 Looking at the evolution of DCIM software, one can clearly see that DCIM has moved beyond just monitoring facilities.
 In addition to better management and planning, DCIM has been instrumental in decreasing data center power consumption, which has resulted in a lower PUE for most enterprises.

 As data centers become more complex and as the demand for more features in DCIM solutions grows, it is only natural that the next step for DCIM to take shape is in the cloud.

 The cloud offers access to tools that provide much needed analytics and intelligence to meet the needs of today’s CIOs and IT managers.
 These include a high degree of automation for both facilities and IT, which is better served using cloud native technologies; mostly around machine learning and AI.

 Is DMaaS the New Dynamic in Data Center Operations?

 Uniting the best of hardware and software solutions, Data Center Management as a Service or DMaaS draws on cloud-based technologies to simplify, monitor, and service a data center’s physical and IT infrastructure—from edge to enterprise.
 With DMaaS, CIOs get real-time operational visibility, alarm status, and faster problem resolution without the expensing of an on-premise DCIM system.